FDI versus R\&amp;D in an endogenous growth model: Global analysis: role of FDI and R D

+Drawing on Theorem \ref{poverty2}, Proposition \ref{bounded_nofixedcost} and Theorem \ref{drs}, we can conclude that the middle-income trap (i.e., when $\limsup_{t\to\infty}S_t<\infty$) is mainly driven by three factors: (1) high fixed costs, (2) low efficiency (captured by low values of $a$ and $b$), and (3) decreasing returns to scale.

-So far, we have provided several theoretical results to show the role of FDI on the host country.
-In general, the host country benefits from FDI.
-However, the effect of FDI on economic growth depends not only on the nature of FDI but, more importantly, on the circumstances of the host country (initial resources, domestic firms' TFP, education system, efficiency of R\&D process, ...).
-Indeed, look back at Proposition \ref{noRD}, if the host country only focuses on FDI, the steady state $S_b$, that is higher than the steady state of the economy without FDI, is increasing in the local conditions (the domestic TFP $A_c$, the efficiency of the training process $A_h$) and the TFP of the MNE.
-Moreover, according to Propositions \ref{dynamic-newtech} and \ref{drs}, if the country invests in R\&D and the local conditions are good enough, the host country may get a sustained growth in the long run.
-This may happen even the country does not receive FDI.
+\paragraph{Discussion.} So far we have presented several theoretical results regarding the role of FDI in the host economy.
+In general, host countries benefit from inward FDI.
+However, the impact of FDI on economic growth depends not only on the nature of FDI itself but, more importantly, on the host country’s underlying conditions, such as its initial resource endowment, the productivity of domestic firms, the quality of the education system, and the efficiency of the R\&D process.

-Our point concerning the conditional impact of FDI on economic growth is supported by several empirical studies \citep{borenz98, berth00,li05,alfaro04,alfaro10}.
+In particular, as shown in Proposition \ref{noRD}, if the host country relies solely on FDI, the steady-state level $S_b$, which exceeds that of an economy without FDI—is increasing in local structural factors, including domestic firm productivity ($A_c$), the efficiency of the training process ($A_h$), and the productivity of the MNE ($A_e$).
+Moreover, according to Theorems \ref{dynamic_newtech} and \ref{theorem_nofixedcots}, if the host country invests in R\&D and local conditions are sufficiently favorable, it can achieve sustained long-run growth.
+Importantly, this outcome may arise even in the absence of FDI.